Blog Comments are Dead: 13 Changes & Best Practices to Consider When Designing a Blog

 Should I put the author’s face into the design of my blog?

 Unless you are not active in social media and no one involved in the content program is interested in personal branding, add the face.
+Show off your thought leaders!

-Published dates
+Published dates are popular (but controversial)

 More blogs are showing more dates.
 See how this CXL post shows both the publish date and the updated date.